Cricket in Western Australia

 Cricket is one of the most popular sports in Western Australia.
-The governing body of the game in WA is the Western Australian Cricket Association (WACA).
+The governing body of the game in WA is WA Cricket.
 Western Australia is represented at Sheffield Shield and domestic one-day level by the Western Warriors, and in the Big Bash League by the Perth Scorchers.

 History

 Early history

 The first cricket match recorded in Western Australia was played between the builders of Government House and the commissariat store.
 No scores were recorded, but the Perth Gazette wrote: "the revival of the sports of our native country in a distant land forms a connection which it should be our pride to encourage."
 The first clubs formed were the Perth Cricket Club, the Guildford Cricket Club and the Tradesmen of Perth.
 Perth and the Tradesmen of Perth who played a match in May 1846.
 Other matches were played in the country centres of York, Bunbury, Toodyay and Beverley during the same period.

 A club was formed in Fremantle in 1852, and matches between Perth and Fremantle commenced in November 1852, played on the Perth Recreation Ground on the present site of Wellington Square.
 The match was attended by the Governor and Colonial Secretary, with food and entertainment in the form of a band being provided.
 The Perth Gazette noted "the field was graced by nearly all the beauty of the metropolis".
 The inaugural contest was won by Perth, who defeated Fremantle by three wickets, with the player Wellman taking six wickets for Perth in the first innings.
 Three brothers A., C. and E. King played on the side of Perth.

 In 1879, a team from the Benedictine mission at New Norcia, organised by Henry Lefroy and the abbot Rosendo Salvado and mainly consisting of Aboriginals, was formed.
 The team played matches against teams from nearby Northam and York, and also "toured" Perth and Fremantle, winning most of their matches.
 Later the same year, the Metropolitan Cricket Club, formed from the amalgamation of the Perth and Perth Union Cricket Clubs, travelled to New Norcia, winning a match against the team by a narrow margin.

-The Western Australian Cricket Association was formed on 25 November 1885, with Magistrate John James named as the inaugural president of the association.
+WA Cricket was formed as the Western Australian Cricket Association on 25 November 1885, with Magistrate John James named as the inaugural president of the association.
 In 1889, James secured a grant of 28 acres from Governor Frederick Broome on the foreshore at East Perth, with a 999-year lease.
 Frederic North was named as the first secretary of the association.